JamFox/docs.jamfox.dev/docs/content/food/papacookbook.md

 ### Chicken pasta with sun-dried tomato pesto

-!!! abstract inline "Chicken Ingredients"
+!!! abstract "Chicken Ingredients"
     - 1 large onion
     - 2 cloves of garlic
     - 0.5 kg Chicken thigh meat
     - 150g of tomato paste
     - Pasta

-!!! abstract inline "Pesto Ingredients"
+!!! abstract "Pesto Ingredients"
     - Handful of almonds
     - Small bell pepper
     - 150g sun-dried tomato in oil
     - Bunch of basil
     - A thumb-sized piece of grated Parmesan

 1. Boil pasta, keep them a bit firm.
 2. Fry the chicken ingredients in a pan and mix with the pasta.